phalcon-orphanage/docs/en/reference/models.rst

 Behaviors
 ---------
 Behaviors are shared conducts that several models may adopt in order to re-use code, the ORM provides a API to implement behaviors in your models.
-Also you can use the events and callbacks as seen before to implement Behaviors with more free.
+Also you can use the events and callbacks as seen before as an alternative to implement Behaviors with more freedom.

 A behavior must be added in the model initializer, a model can has zero or more behaviors: